krzysztof-bochm/Imaginary-CTF-2021-Writeups/It's Not Web, I Swear!.md

    0x401070 <check_len+13>    setbe  al
    0x401073 <check_len+16>    movzx  eax, al
 ```
-it only checks if the least significant bit has value less than 100 !
+it only checks if the least significant byte has value less than 100 !
 They have even put it in another function to make it harder to spot!

 When the function returns true, our path is copied onto the stack using full 32-bit path length.
 ```